Distris/ExtendedCS/docs/capabilities/macros/index.md

 ## Macro Types

 We provide support for three types of macros:
 - [Attribute based macros](./attribute-based/index.md) - these are the simplest macros which you can use by just attaching an attribute to a type or a function.
+They typically do one thing only.
-- Scriban based macros - middle ground between ability and complexity.
+- [Scriban based macros] - middle ground between ability and complexity.
 - C# based macros - the most complex and most powerful version of the macros.

 :::note